Brown bananas threatening to cause riots and burn their Chiquita bras in the middle of your kitchen?

 Using an electric mixer, cream butter, tahini, sugar, arrowroot, vanilla, spice, and salt.

-♦Cut up the bananas, add them to the mixer and combine until mostly mashed: it’s okay if a few relatively small pieces are left because it makes for pleasurable bites once the whole thing is baked, but if you’d rather not have them, mash the bananas prior to stirring them into the rest.
+♦Cut up the bananas, add them to the mixer and combine until mostly mashed: it’s okay if a few relatively small pieces are left because it makes for pleasurable bites once the whole thing is baked, but if you’d rather not have them, mash the bananas before stirring them into the rest.

 ♦Stir in flour, baking powder, and baking soda just until combined.